npmcdn-to-unpkg-bot/sonicAsync/README.md

 soniAsync.waterfall([
     // the wrapping function always has the signature of function(data, callback) function(data, callback) {
-        // for 1st task, data is usually null, but value can be passed in callback(null, 1);
+        callback(null, 1);
     },
     function(data, callback) {